freeapis/image-size/README.md

 # image-size
-get the image size without load the entire image to memory.the implemetation of project https://github.com/image-size/image-size
+get the image size without load the entire image to memory.the java implemetation of project https://github.com/image-size/image-size

 ## installation
 ##### build from source code